Olympics-Athletics-Kenya's Kipyegon retains 1500m gold, ends Hassan's treble dream | Sports-Games

 Olympics-Athletics-Kenya's Kipyegon retains 1500m gold, ends Hassan's treble dream

-Kipyegon soon found another gear, streaked past her rival and never looked back.
 As the race entered its last stretch, Hassan began to fade and that opened the door for Muir who pushed past her to finish second with a time of 3:54.50, a national record.
+Muir's silver was Britain's second Olympic medal in the women's 1500m, after Kelly Holmes won gold in 2004 in Athens.

 Kenya's Faith Kipyegon retained her title in the women's 1,500 metres on Friday as she denied Dutchwoman Sifan Hassan her dream of winning an unprecedented Olympic treble.
 Hassan had to settle for bronze as Britain's Laura Muir took silver at the Olympic Stadium.

-This win was particularly astonishing as it came after she had taken nearly two years off for the birth of her daughter before coming back for the world championships in Doha in 2019 where she won silver behind Hassan.
+The win was particularly astonishing as it came after she had taken nearly two years off for the birth of her daughter before coming back in 2019 and winning world championship silver behind Hassan in Doha.
 "I am so happy.
 It was something I didn't really expect and I made it thank god.
 I am really happy," she said.

 "That last 100 metres I don't think I've ever been so scared in my life that someone was going to come past me and I would drop to fourth.
 I just tried my absolute hardest in that last stretch," she told the BBC.
 "I don't know if that national record will be broken but that medal is mine."